TutsWiki/source/content/java/postgresql.md

 To verify that the table is created, you can do any of the following:

 - Run this program again.
 If the table already exists, a `PSQLException` is thrown with the message "Table already exists".
-- Open `psql` in terminal with the following command: `psql -U temp_user -d my_database` and then enter the respective password.
-After this, enter command `\dt;` , and you will get the following output
+- Open `psql` in the terminal with the following command: `psql -U temp_user -d my_database` and then enter the respective password.
+After this, enter command `\dt;`, and you will get the following output
 ```terminal
 my_database=> \dt;